dbreen13/Deeplearning-reproduction/README.md

 * We learned how to work with a Google Cloud VM and how to install Nvidia drivers on it.
 * Do not forget to turn off your Google Cloud VM since Google will keep on billing you even if you are not using your VM.
 * One of our group members learned that the academic lifestyle was not for him.
 He is now trying to follow his dreams in the music industry.

+## What did everyone contribute
+We all tried to get the first steps running.
+Then Demi spent a lot of time on getting the VM/driver working and ran some training runs.
+After the guys got there VM running Sebastian also ran some code.
+Guus focussed more on the theoratical background and the blog because he ran out of Google Platform credits fast.